Australian police say they interviewed Vatican treasurer over abuse allegations

-SYDNEY Australian police said on Wednesday they have interviewed the Vatican's Australian-born financial controller, Cardinal George Pell, in relation to allegations of sexual assault.
+SYDNEY (Reuters) - Australian police said on Wednesday they have interviewed the Vatican's Australian-born financial controller, Cardinal George Pell, in relation to allegations of sexual assault.

 Victoria state police said investigations were continuing as a result of last week's interview in Rome, but declined to comment further.